 ☘ It helps you communicate effectively with your editor/proofreader/translator, etc.

 The style sheet is also a tool to help you communicate with your editor (not to mention your proofreader, translator, designer, etc. etc.).
-Editors will welcome getting instructions in advance on how to handle certain things—it will be one less thing for them to worry about.
+Editors will welcome getting instructions on how to handle certain things—it will be one less thing for them to worry about.

-And just think about how much time and effort it would save if you didn’t have to back and forth and check and fix all these little details after the editor has returned the document to you.
+And just think about how much time and effort it would save if you didn’t have to go back and forth and check and fix all the little details after the editor has returned the document to you.
 (More on that in the sections “Who should make the style sheet?” and “What should I do when I receive a style sheet?“)

 Bottom line?
 Using a style sheet will

 - save you time and money

 Let’s take a look at the kind of things you could include in a style sheet.